rahul-biswakarma/exia/WEBSITE_CHANGELOG.md

-# DSA Learning Assistant - Release Notes
+# Exia - AI-Powered Coding Assistant - Release Notes

 *A comprehensive Rust-based terminal application for Data Structures and Algorithms learning with AI-powered features*